-Newborns are so delicate, and parents often wonder when the right time is to allow visitors to hold their babies.
+Newborns are so delicate, and parents often wonder when is the right time to allow visitors to hold their baby.
 The ideal time is when your child is about two months old, but everyone knows that it is not so easy to keep visitors away for so long, and most parents do not want to be isolated for as long anyway.
 In cases like this, it is best to have some rules in place for what is allowed when visitors are around your baby.

-Things to Keep in Mind before Letting Visitors Hold the Baby
+Things to Keep in Mind Before Letting Visitors Hold the Baby

 Here are a few things that every parent should keep in mind before allowing visitors to hold the baby: